sfarr-epcc/gromacs_bpg/docs/workflow/workflow.rst

 Generating a system of replicates from a GROMACS structure file
 ================================================================

-It is possible to populate a simulation box by replicating the contents of a GROMACS structure (``.gro``) file multiple times.
+It is possible to populate a simulation box with molecules by replicating the contents of a GROMACS structure file (``.gro``) multiple times.
 This can be achieved with the ``insert-molecules`` command.
-While any structure file can be used (including full system files), this is particularly useful if you want to create a system with a large number of copies of a single molecule (*i.e.* as found in a lipid bilayer or a non-aqueous solvent).
-Furthermore, the topology (``.top``) file generated for the system to be replicated will still work for the new, larger system.
+While any structure file can be used (including crowded system file), this is particularly useful if you want to create a system with a large number of copies of a single molecule (*i.e.* as found in a lipid bilayer or a non-aqueous solvent).
+Furthermore, the topology (``.top``) file generated for the system to be replicated will still work for the new, larger system, by including the total number of molecules in the directive [molecules].

 To generate a system using this command, run: